Area Monitoring Browser

 In the Signals Markers Visualization widget (see Signal Marker Visualization component for more information), you can see the graph of all available and selected signals and markers for the selected FOI and for the marker context in the selected period.

-Csv button Clicking on the CSV button downloads all available data in a CSV format.
+button downloads all available data in a CSV format.

-Json button Clicking on the JSON button displays all available data in JSON format in a new browser tab.
+button displays all available data in JSON format in a new browser tab.

-Settings Settings are available by clicking on the "Settings" icon in the bottom right.
+Settings are available by clicking on the "Settings" icon in the bottom right.
 Here you can choose between several options of where the tooltip should be placed when hovering over points in the timeline.

 The Legend is below the graph, showing which signals and markers are available.